GregO1778/klipper/README.md

 3) KIAUH installer - https://github.com/th33xitus/kiauh

 CR-10 Smart configuration files are generic however the printer.cfg has been tested and is currently in use on my own machine.
-Do note that My mahine has been upgraded with the Bondtech LGXLit, Bondtech Arrow, MicroSwiss Hotend, adjusted strain gage to use less pressure, and Bed modification to add leveling screws (esintially making this comparable to teh CR-10 Smart Pro)
+Do note that My mahine has been upgraded with the Bondtech LGXLit, Bondtech Arrow, MicroSwiss Hotend, z bar backlash spring, adjusted strain gage to use less pressure, and Bed modification to add leveling screws (esintially making this comparable to teh CR-10 Smart Pro)

+Note that the touchscreen is still a work in progress

 Welcome to the Klipper project!